-Red magazine features our probiotics for anxiety
+Red magazine features our live cultures for anxiety

 Prominent health journalist Helen Foster has written a piece for the June issue of Red magazine, about the importance of gut bacteria in the body.
 The article discusses the impact of our gut bacteria, for helping with things well outside of the digestive system, such as weight management, and even boosting the mood.
 Here she has mentioned our 'For every day' supplement, and we're delighted to be recognised!

 The gorgeous Drew Barrymore graces the cover of Red mag this month - an actress I've somehow mentioned twice on the blog before (I can link anything back to live cultures, challenge me if you dare!)

 Helen's piece discusses weight management and the microbiota, and quotes numerous health - and particularly gut health - specialists, including Dr Raphael Kellman, who tells Red, 'I really believe the microbiome is the missing piece of why we're gaining weight and struggling to lose it in the modern world.'
 Fascinating, eh!
 We've written about the connection between gut bacteria and weight management on the blog before - last year Jacob looked at research suggesting that gut bacteria could be taken from slim people, and given to overweight people in order to help them to lose weight.